namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 agent is "support_agent":
   the goal is "Provide a clear, helpful support answer." the personality is "patient, concise, calm"
+  # Convention: define ai is "support_agent": for the actual model/tools/memory.

 flow is "support_flow":
   this flow will:

-    first step "classify request":
+    first step is "classify request":
-      do ai is "classify_issue"
+      do ai "classify_issue"

-    then step "respond to user":
+    then step is "respond to user":
-      do agent is "support_agent"
+      do agent "support_agent"

-    finally step "log interaction":
+    finally step is "log interaction":
       do tool "echo" with message:
         "User request was processed and logged."